PrincetonUniversity/FOCUS/input.md

 There are multiple objective functions available in FOCUS.
 If the weight of each function is greater than 0, then it is turned on.
 The overall target function will be the weighted summation of each individual one.
-Here is a list of input variable related to objective functions that should be stored in `*.input`.
+Here is a list of input variables related to objective functions that should be stored in `*.input`.
-For more details of each function, users are suggested to check [subroutines](subroutines.md).
+For more details of each function, users are suggested to check [subroutines](subroutines.md) (not updated for a while).

 ```fortran
  !
 Normal field error